percona/pbm-docs/docs/reference/pbm-commands.md

 | `-l`, `--list-files`  | Shows the list of files being copied for snapshot-based backups |
 | `--with-collections`  | Shows the collections included in the backup.
 For logical and selective backups only.
 Available with version 2.3.0.

+### Output

+The output document contains the following fields:

 ??? admonition "JSON output"

     ```json